What is credit card travel insurance?

 Here are some of the potential pros and cons of complimentary credit card travel insurance:

-Pros to complimentary credit card travel insurance
+Pros of complimentary credit card travel insurance

 • The policy may also cover your spouse or family.